Do Restaurants Really Have Thin Margins?

 Now comes the desperation phase, they start discounting and giving away free food in order to attract customers and just barely stay afloat to pay the bills.
 As we all know, the best way to attract your best customers is to discount and devalue your brand; no, that is the worst way.
 To state the obvious; coupons will almost always bring in the least profitable customers, those looking for bargains.

-By now the restaurant owner is in complete panic mode, they are losing money hand over fist, couponing is making matters worse so they trying email marketing, i.e. electronics couponing.
-Although more efficient, they only manage to shave off $.50 cents versus a dollar to reach out to the customer compared to direct mail.
+By now, the restaurant owner is in complete panic mode, they are losing money hand over fist, and couponing is making matters worse, so they are trying email marketing, i.e., electronics couponing.
+Although more efficient, they only manage to shave off $0.50 versus a dollar to reach out to the customer compared to direct mail.

 After some ups and downs, a great salesperson sells them the grand idea of implementing a loyalty app in order to learn customer behavior and turn things around.
 Wallah, a magical solution to their exact problem.
 Exactly as if God sent The salesman to solve their specific problem, a messiah, a miracle sent straight from God himself!
 Milagro! (by the way, Milagro means Miracle)